How Your Cycle Can Affect Your Skin

 How to change your skincare routine during menstruation

-Thanks to the increased levels of estrogen, you’ll probably notice that your skin is glowing and feeling super healthy.
-Testosterone is also on the rise during this phase which causes your skin to naturally be moisturised and strengthened by additional collagen.
+After your period comes the follicular phase, usually around day 10 to day 16 of your cycle.
+The follicular phase is one of the calmest phases of the full cycle, with a nice emotional uplift and low levels of skin irritation.
+Thanks to the increased levels of estrogen, you’ll probably notice that your skin is glowing and feeling super healthy during this time.
+Testosterone is also on the rise in this phase, which results in your skin feeling naturally moisturised and strengthened by additional collagen.

 How to change your skincare routine during the follicular phase

 Since your skin is at its best during this phase, a regular routine that includes cleansing, toning and moisturising should keep it looking great!
 This phase is less about changing your skincare routine and more about looking after its healthy glow!
 Prioritise SPF, vitamin C and retinoids during this period and enjoy your gorgeous, glowing complexion!